 Stephen Decatur (d.
-1820) is one of the US Navy’s first famous figures, alongside Revolutionary War captain John Paul Jones, and among the first famous American military figures in general.
+1820) is one of the US Navy’s first famous heroes, alongside Revolutionary War captain John Paul Jones, and among the earliest American war heroes in general.
 Technically we should call him Stephen Decatur Junior, so as not to confuse him with his father, who was also an important early American naval officer.
 But I’m only going to refer to Stephen Decatur Senior (d.
-1808) once more after this sentence, so we don’t really need to be so specific.
+1808) once more after this sentence, so we don’t really need to be so exacting.

 It seems odd to imagine a modern-day aircraft carrier or guided missile cruiser falling into the hands of an enemy during wartime, but that’s effectively what happened in the case of the Philadelphia.
-She was one of the biggest ships in the (admittedly still quite small) American navy, but more importantly she was more powerful than anything the Tripolitanians already had in their fleet.
+She was one of the biggest ships in the (admittedly still quite small) US Navy, but more importantly she was more powerful than anything the Tripolitanians already had in their fleet.
 The possibility that she could be repurposed as a weapon against the US was deemed too big a risk to take.
-On top of that, her capture emboldened Yusuf Karamanli, who started demanding an immediate payment of $500,000 to stop fighting along with $3 million in annual tribute.
+On top of that, her capture emboldened Yusuf Karamanli, who started demanding an immediate payment of $500,000 to make peace, along with $3 million in annual tribute.
 And there were concerns that the embarrassment of Philadelphia’s capture would embolden other Barbary leaders to take advantage of the United States.
-So American officials decided that the Navy should undertake a mission to either steal her back or make sure she never sailed again.
+So US officials decided that the Navy should undertake a mission to either steal her back or make sure she never sailed again.

 The operation was carried out under cover of darkness on the night of February 16, 1804.
-A second vessel, the brig USS Siren, was also involved in the operation but couldn’t participate directly due to weather, so much of her crew transferred to Intrepid for the attack.
-Despite their disguise this was an extremely dangerous assignment in the middle of a well armed enemy port.
+A second vessel, the brig USS Siren, was also involved but couldn’t participate directly due to weather, so much of her crew transferred to Intrepid for the attack.
+Their subterfuge notwithstanding, this was an extremely dangerous assignment in the middle of a well armed enemy port.
 Had the US ruse been detected the Intrepid could have found itself being pounded from all sides by over 100 cannons.
-But they managed to get all the way to the Philadelphia and board it without alerting the guards on board.
+But Decatur and company managed to get all the way to the Philadelphia and board it without alerting the guards on board.
 The Americans killed some 20 guards and the rest fled.
-This did finally begin raising alarms in the harbor, but it was too late.
+They (finally) began raising alarms in the harbor, but it was too late.
 Decatur and his men determined that Philadelphia couldn’t be recovered, so they opted to set her on fire.
 Decatur pulled the operation off so well that not only was Philadelphia completely destroyed, but his 60-man detachment suffered all of one minor injury in the process.

 The US Naval Institute has a more detailed account of the operation if you’re interested.

-Perhaps because its immediate outcome was so inconclusive, the First Barbary War is mostly remembered as America’s first sustained overseas military engagement and—at least technically—its first victory.
+The First Barbary War is mostly remembered as America’s first sustained overseas military engagement and—at least technically—its first victory.
 As such, it can be credited with establishing America’s military legacy.
 So that’s...nice?
+I guess?

 As for Decatur, the operation to scuttle Philadelphia won him fame throughout Europe as well as back home in America, and may (I stress may) have been praised by no less an authority on naval warfare than British admiral Horatio Nelson.
 Decatur went on to command larger vessels, and was eventually promoted to captain, and then commodore, in time for the War of 1812.
 He served ably in that conflict until he was captured by the British navy and imprisoned in Bermuda from January 1815 through the end of the war.
 After the war he received the Congressional Gold Medal for his service.